 While a driver license revocation may be an appropriate means of ensuring public safety in some instances, non-payment of court costs is not a public safety issue.
 Plus, North Carolina has not shown clear evidence of effectiveness of revoking driver licenses for the purpose of ensuring payment of outstanding court debts.
-In a 2011 audit, the Administrative Office of the Courts, the state entity over the county court system, failed to provide data to support claims of compliance with repayment of debt following license revocation.
+In a 2011 audit, the Administrative Office of the Courts, the state entity over the county court system, failed to provide data to support claims of compliance with repayment of debt following license revocation.36

-Across the state, approximately one million drivers do not have a license.
-While this fact can be attributed to a variety of factors, one of the primary reasons is due to having a revoked driver license due to inability to pay court costs.
-In the city of Durham, one in five residents have a suspended driver license and more than 22,000 residents have had their license revoked or suspended for failure to pay or comply with court costs.
-The numbers in Durham County help illustrate this point.
+Across the state, approximately one million drivers do not have a license.37 While this fact can be attributed to a variety of factors, one of the primary reasons is due to having a revoked driver license due to inability to pay court costs.38 In the city of Durham, one in five residents have a suspended driver license and more than 22,000 residents have had their license revoked or suspended for failure to pay or comply with court costs.39 The numbers in Durham County help illustrate this point.

-According to the most recent data available, fifty percent of Durham County residents are white, and 37.2% of residents are black, with other races making up the remainder of the population.
-Hispanic or Latinx individuals make up 13.4% of the population, an ethnic classification that is included within racial classifications for the county.
-North Carolina Division of Motor Vehicles (DMV) data from fiscal years 2016 and 2017 includes the number of driver license revocations each year due to either Driving While License Revoked (DWLR) convictions or failures to pay or appear:
+According to the most recent data available, fifty percent of Durham County residents are white, and 37.2% of residents are black, with other races making up the remainder of the population.40 Hispanic or Latinx individuals make up 13.4% of the population, an ethnic classification that is included within racial classifications for the county.41 North Carolina Division of Motor Vehicles (DMV) data from fiscal years 2016 and 2017 includes the number of driver license revocations each year due to either Driving While License Revoked (DWLR) convictions or failures to pay or appear:42

-- In Fiscal Year 2016, 588 Durham

-County residents had driver

-license revocations extended for additional time for driving with a revoked license.
-1720 driver

-license revocations for failure to appear or pay court costs.

-- Between the two

-categories, just over three

-out of four revocations

-were due to failure to

-appear or pay court costs.

-- Sixty-six percent or 1136, of those revocations were for black drivers.

-- In Fiscal Year 2017, Durham

-County saw 159 driver license revocations due to DWLRs and 749 revocations due to failure to appear or pay court costs.
+- In Fiscal Year 2016, 588 Durham County residents had driver license revocations extended for additional time for driving with a revoked license.
+1720 driver license revocations for failure to appear or pay court costs.43 - Between the two categories, just over three out of four revocations were due to failure to appear or pay court costs. - Sixty-six percent or 1136, of those revocations were for black drivers. - In Fiscal Year 2017, Durham County saw 159 driver license revocations due to DWLRs and 749 revocations due to failure to appear or pay court costs. - That year, approximately four out of five revocations were due to failure to appear or pay court costs.